CS-4-3-Group-4/ThesisAnalysisResults/README.md

 ## Usage

-Run any of these scripts to generate comparison graphs:
+Run any of these scripts to generate results on respective SOPs:

 ```bash
 python pc_time.py      # Execution time analysis